frankiefab100/netlify-serverless-functions-demo/README.md

 - In `package.json`, add a script: `"dev": "netlify-dev"`.
 This is used to load the dev server.
 Then, run the command `netlify dev` to start app on the server.

 OR configure a `start` and `build` scripts as `"netlify-lambda serve functions"`and `"netlify-lambda build functions"` respectively.
-You can view the project on localhost via: `https://localhost:888/.netlify/functions/getPhotos`
+The project will be ready on localhost:8888 via: `https://localhost:8888/.netlify/functions/getPhotos`

 - Deployed site is: `https://netlify-func-demo.netlify.app/.netlify/functions/getPhotos`